Unsupervised Music Source Separation Using Differentiable Parametric Source Models: Results and discussion

 \subsection{Limitations and perspectives}

 The experimental evaluation showed many advantages of the proposed approach compared to various alternatives.
-Nevertheless, there are some limitations.
-The most striking one is that the method requires F0 estimates which are assigned to the sources.
+Nevertheless, there are some limitations. {First, our approaches assume that the number of sources is known.
+Although we have shown that our methods are somewhat robust to moderate VAD errors, they are currently limited in cases where the number of sources is unknown.
+However, the most striking limitation is more precisely} that the method requires F0 estimates which are assigned to the sources.
 As for all F0-informed separation methods, the sources should exhibit mainly harmonic content and be monophonic so that the separation can be guided by the F0 information.
 It requires that good F0 estimates can be obtained for all sources from the mixture.
 As shown in the experiments, this is possible with existing methods.
 Progress in research on multiple F0 estimation may lead to further improvements.
 An extension of our method to polyphonic sources as well as estimating the F0 jointly with the other source parameters may be an interesting direction for future work.
+In its current form, the model would not perform well on more diverse mixtures of music sources as are for example contained in the popular MUSDB dataset \cite{musdb18} which includes drums, inharmonic and polyphonic sources.
 Moreover, audio effects such as reverberation or distortion, which may have been applied to the sources, should be explicitly modeled in the source models and must hence be known beforehand.
 Lastly, the space complexity grows linearly with the number of sources to be modeled.

 In the experiments above, the final source estimates were obtained by Wiener filtering of the mixture.
 To this end, soft masks were obtained from the source signals $\tilde{s}_j$ generated by the source models.
 We also evaluated the quality of the generated signals $\tilde{s}_j$ as source estimates.
 The metric used for this evaluation was the spectral source-to-noise ratio \cite{virtanen2007monaural}.
 It can be seen as a SI-SDR which is computed on magnitude spectrograms.
 We used this spectral metric because the phase of the generated signals is known not to be the same as the one of the ground truth signals.
 This makes a time-domain evaluation not applicable.